platformplatform/PlatformPlatform/README.md

 # 👋 Welcome to PlatformPlatform

 Kick-start building top-tier B2B & B2C cloud SaaS products with sleek design, fully localized and accessible, vertical slice architecture, automated and fast DevOps, and top-notch security.
-All in one place – at zero cost.

 This is in the box:

-* **Backend** - .NET and C# adhering to the principles of vertical slice architecture, DDD, CQRS, and clean code
+* **Backend** - .NET 9 and C# adhering to the principles of vertical slice architecture, DDD, CQRS, and clean code
-* **Frontend** - React using TypeScript, with a sleek fully localized UI and a mature accessible design system
+* **Frontend** - React 19 and TypeScript, fully localized using React Aria components for world-class accessibility
 * **CI/CD** - GitHub actions for fast passwordless deployments of application (Docker) and infrastructure (Bicep)
 * **Infrastructure** - Cost efficient and scalable Azure PaaS services like Azure Container Apps, Azure SQL, etc.
 * **Developer CLI** - Extendable .NET CLI for DevEx - set up CI/CD is one command and a couple of questions